Génesis Dávila: Miss Florida USA

 Dávila represented Miami Beach in the Miss Florida USA 2017 pageant held on July 16, 2016.
 She ended up winning, and was crowned Miss Florida USA 2017 by outgoing titleholder Brie Gabrielle.
 Dávila was dethroned on July 22, 2016, after it was revealed that she hired outside hair and makeup professionals during the Miss Florida USA state pageant instead of doing the makeup herself, which is explicitly against pageant rules.
 The pageant stated they received multiple complaints from eyewitnesses and other contestants, in addition to it giving Dávila an unfair advantage.
 Dávila later filed a lawsuit against the owners of the Miss Florida USA pageant for $15 million, seeking damages for defamation and a restoration of her crown.
 The lawsuit was later dismissed in October, with its terms confidential.
 The following year, Dávila returned to Miss Florida USA, representing Miami, and won the competition yet again.
 She represented Florida at Miss USA 2018 and made the Top 5.

+Miss Universe Puerto Rico 2024

+In June 2024, Dávila once again competed in Miss Universe Puerto Rico representing her hometown of Arroyo.
+Despite being a heavy favorite and front runner, Dávila failed to place in the semifinals.